Atharvan2004/clinic-patients/README.md

-# Chaitanya Clinic Patient Management System
+# MediSync – Patient Record Management System

 Welcome to the Chaitanya Clinic Patient Management System repository!
 This system is designed to help manage patient data and reports for ease of access and organization.
 ## Note about Deployment